-During the year ended January 31, 2016, the Company acquired the rights to be custodian of the Bancorp and M&T HSA portfolios for \$34.2 million and \$6.2 million, respectively.
-The costs, including transaction costs, were allocated to acquired intangible member assets as of January 31, 2016.
+The costs, including transaction costs, were allocated to the respective acquired intangible member assets.
 The Company has determined the acquired intangible member assets to have a useful life of 15 years.
 The assets are being amortized using the straight-line amortization method, which has been determined appropriate to reflect the pattern over which the economic benefits of existing member assets are realized.